zazzati/git-katas-exercises/Overview.md

 15. [advanced-rebase-interactive](advanced-rebase-interactive/README.md) - Practice using the interactive rebase commands.
 16. [basic-stashing](basic-stashing/README.md) - The first stride into stashing.
 17. [ignore](ignore/README.md) - The basics of using the `.gitignore` file.
 And using `git rm`.
-18. [submodules](submodules/README.md) - Submodules are loathed by many.
-Run through this exercise to see what the ruckus is all about.
 19. [git-tag](git-tag//README.md) - Tags are convenient for keeping track of commits that bump a version number.
 In this exercise, you will list, add and delete tags.

 ## Katas that solve standard problems